 < All Topics

-MultiWalk, EasyLanguage and Strategy Good Coding Practices
+MultiWalk, EasyLanguage and Good Strategy Development Practices

 Over the years there are some good practices that I have adopted that help avoid some of the pitfalls, bugs or logic issues when writing strategies in TradeStation or running lengthy MultiWalk projects.
 I detail several below.